My Role: Lead Product Designer

 Reordered Currency Options

-Currencies are organized based on their frequency of use
+Currencies are organized based on their frequency of use.
+It reflected how users actually worked.

 (Chilean Peso → UF → USD)

-Currencies are organized based on their frequency of use
+Currencies are organized based on their frequency of use.
+It reflected how users actually worked.

 (Chilean Peso → UF → USD)